godby-group/idea-public/doc/theory/many-electrons.rst

 to maximise the amount of physics we can highlight for a given effort (on both your part and mine!).

-As we mentioned earlier, the exact solution is, normally, much too hard to solve; the difficulty growing exponentially with the number of electrons in the system.
-However, for systems with 2 or 3 electrons, we :math:`\mathrm{\textit{are}}` able to solve the problem exactly.
+As we mentioned earlier, the exact problem is, normally, much too hard to solve; the difficulty growing exponentially with the number of electrons in the system.
+However, for systems with 2 or 3 electrons, we *are* able to solve the problem exactly.
 In fact, this is one of the key concepts in iDEA - solving simple systems exactly to allow us to compare, and possibly improve, the approximate solutions.
 Armed with these improvements, we are in a better position to tackle the larger systems with many electrons.

 Given we can't solve the many-electron system exactly in general, we need to have a look at the various different approaches of tackling the